Louis-DR/SiliconSuite-SymbolGenerator/README.md

 <- write_ready   read_ready <-
 ```

 To generate the symbol schematic from this descriptor file, run the following command in your terminal.
 Note that you can use the `--scale` argument to apply a scaling factor to the whole schematic.
-A scaling factor of 4 is recommended.
+A scaling factor of 3 or 4 is recommended for most usecases.

 ```bash
 symbol-generator simple_buffer.sss --scale 4